ShashankGupta10/DocuChat-AI/README.md

 - Responses: The chatbot uses generative AI to provide meaningful responses based on the trained knowledge base.
 - User-Friendly: The project is built with a user-friendly interface using Streamlit for easy interaction.

+## Use Cases
+The Generative AI Chatbot for PDFs has a wide range of practical applications, including:
+1. **Research Assistance**: Researchers can quickly extract information from academic papers and journals, making it easier to find relevant studies and data.
+2. **Legal Document Analysis**: Legal professionals can use the chatbot to review legal documents, contracts, and case law to answer specific questions.
+3. **Education Support**: Students and educators can use the chatbot to better understand complex topics by asking questions about textbooks and research papers.
+4. **Knowledge Base Creation**: The chatbot can be employed to generate a knowledge base from a collection of PDFs, facilitating data retrieval.
+5. **Technical Documentation**: Developers and engineers can use the chatbot to search for specific information in technical manuals and documentation.
+6. **Compliance and Regulatory Queries**: Compliance officers can rely on the chatbot to ensure adherence to regulations by querying compliance documents.

 ## Tech Stack
 - **Langchain**: Langchain is used for natural language processing (NLP) tasks, including text extraction and understanding.
 - **PyPDF2**: PyPDF2 is utilized to extract textual content from PDF documents.